 Another thing that I appreciate a lot in Non-stop Dogwear is that they create a chart like below for most of their products to show the strengths and weaknesses.
 Everyone knows that there is no product which excels in every category and still there are many companies advertising them that way.

 This chart below shows that while the Line harness is good for pulling if you want to do it seriously, you should pick one of their other harnesses.
 At least that's how I interpret the chart, it would be nice to have a sentence explaining why they categorized it this way :)

-No-pull correction: This harness wasn’t meant to teach your dog better leash manners, but it can be used for that as well.
-Actually, among the Y-harnesses with no-pull rings that I tested so far, this harness slides the less to one side and I think this is as close as you will get to a no-pull functionality without buying a harness which was specifically designed for that.
+• No-pull correction: This harness wasn't meant to teach your dog better leash manners, but it can be used for that as well.
+Actually, among the Y-harnesses with no-pull rings that I tested so far, this harness rotates the least and I think this is as close as you will get to a no-pull functionality without buying a harness which was specifically designed for that.

-Hiking: I only missed some kind of handle from the back to have a better grip when I have to lift the dog but you can also just grab the harness itself on the back and hold it by that as a workaround.
+• Hiking: I only missed some kind of handle from the back to have a better grip when I have to lift the dog but you can also just grab the harness itself if needed.
 I would also prefer a more visible harness for hiking but now this harness also comes in orange so no complaints there!
 The harness is not collecting too much mud and is really comfortable for the dog even on a long hike.

 You can buy all their products on their website and can probably find retailers and stores in your country.
 They have great videos for each harness on their website to show how it should be positioned on the dog.
 This also helps you figure out where to measure the dog exactly before buying a harness.